fr34k1/shopping-cart/README.md

-Simple shopping cart in html css and javascript
+#Simple shopping cart in html css and javascript vanilla

-freatures:
+##freatures:

 -it shows a list o products